microsoft/BotFramework-WebChat/SPEECH.md

 You will need to obtain a subscription key for your Azure Cognitive Services subscription.
 Please follow instructions on [this page][Try Cognitive Services] to obtain a subscription key.

 To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization token, and send only the authorization token to client.
-You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services].
+You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Cognitive Services resource in a production environment.*

-> To use the [voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region.
+> To use [new voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region.

 ### Integrating Web Chat into your page

 This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"][Integrating with Cognitive Services Speech Services sample].

-> To bring more focus around the integration, we simplified from the original sample code by using subscription key instead of authorization token.
-You should always use authorization token for production systems.
+> To bring more focus for the integration part, we simplified the original sample code by using subscription key instead of authorization token.
+You should *always use authorization token* for production systems.

 ```js
 const {